 You’ll also add a splash of alcohol (about a teaspoon) to the oil mixture to help the oils travel up the reeds more effectively.
 You want as high a concentration of alcohol as you can get – at least 90%.
 You can use either perfumer’s alcohol, rubbing alcohol, or vodka.
-We don’t drink alcoholic beverages, and I don’t have access to perfumer’s alcohol, so I used 95% rubbing alcohol I picked up from the drug store.
+I used 95% rubbing alcohol I picked up from the drug store.

 - In a measuring cup, add about 1/4 cup of your carrier oil.

-- If using alcohol, add a splash into the cup and stir thoroughly to help it bind with the oil.
+- If using alcohol, add into the cup and stir thoroughly to help it bind with the oil.

 - Add about 10-15 drops of essential oils and swirl the mixture to blend well.

 - Add the oil mixture to your jar.

 - After a few hours, flip the sticks over and insert the dry end into the jar to saturate the other end.

 - Continue to swirl the jar and flip the sticks over about every week or so until the scent has diminished.
 Then, you can just add some more essential oils to the mix, swirl, and start again!

 - Once the sticks become completely saturated with oil, they lose the ability to diffuse and will need to be replaced.